theticketfairy/tf-checkout-react-native/README.md

 `total` retrieved from the `onCheckoutSuccess` callback in the `BillingInfo` component.

 `onPaymentSuccess` will handle the success in the payment process.
 Will return the `hash`.

+`areLoadingIndicatorsEnabled` whether or not show the Loading Indicator, `default: true`.

+`areAlertsEnabled` whether or not show the Error Alerts, `default: true`.

 If the you need to modify the card container, use the `styles.payment.cardContainer` prop.
 Useful if the card is to short and the zip code is not visible.